JackLeEmmerdeur/PDOBatch/README.md

 // ================================================================
 // Create a batch updater for the table users.
-// In every row the column "subscribed" will be set to value 1 if
+// In every row the column "subscribed" will be set to 1 if the
-// surname- and email-column match the criterias passed to the
+// surname- and email-columns match the criterias passed to the
-// addBatch() method further down.
+// addBatch() method further down
 $bu = new PDOBatch\PDOBatchUpdater(
   $db,
   "users",